wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 -   The event stream from S3 triggers the Archival Storage Service, which:

     1. Retrieves a copy of the BagIt file from the Ingest bucket
-    2. Decompresses the BagIt file, and copies it to a short-term Processing bucket.
+    2. Decompresses the BagIt file and copies it to a short-term Processing bucket
-        It validates the file -- i.e., checks that the contents match those described by the BagIt metadata.
+    3. Validates the file -- i.e., checks that the contents match those described by the BagIt metadata
-    3. Assuming the contents are correct, it copies the files to a long-term Storage bucket.
+    4. Assuming the contents are valid, copies the files to a long-term Storage bucket
-    4. It compares checksums between the short-term and long-term storage, to check the transfer was successful.
+    4. Compares checksums between the short-term and long-term storage, to check the transfer was successful
-    5. It creates a storage manifest describing the stored object, and saves the manifest to the Versioned Hybrid Store (a transactional store for large objects using S3 and DynamoDB).
+    5. Creates a description of the stored bag and saves it to the Versioned Hybrid Store (a transactional store for large objects using S3 and DynamoDB)

 [bagit]: https://en.wikipedia.org/wiki/BagIt